Francis Spellman: Cardinal

 The historian Pat McNamara views Spellman's outreach to the city's growing Puerto Rican community as years ahead of its time.
 He sent priests overseas to study Spanish, and by 1960, a quarter of the archdiocese's parishes had an outreach to Spanish-speaking Catholics.
-In his years as a cardinal, Spellman built 15 churches, 94 schools, 22 rectories, 60 convents, and 34 other institutions.
-He also visited Ecuador, where he founded three schools: Cardinal Spellman High School and Cardinal Spellman Girls' School, both in Quito, and Cardinal Spellman High School in Guayaquil.
+In his years as a cardinal, Spellman oversaw construction of 15 churches, 94 schools, 22 rectories, 60 convents, and 34 other institutions.
+He also visited Ecuador, where he helped found three schools: Cardinal Spellman High School and Cardinal Spellman Girls' School, both in Quito, and Cardinal Spellman High School in Guayaquil.

 Second Vatican Council

 Spellman attended the Second Vatican Council from 1962 to 1965 and sat on its board of presidency.
 He believed that the Vatican was appointing predominantly liberal clergymen to the council's commissions.
-He opposed the Council reform that introduced vernacular language into the mass, saying, "The Latin language, which is truly the Catholic language, is unchangeable, is not vulgar, and has for many centuries been the guardian of the unity of the Western Church."
+He opposed the Council reform that introduced vernacular language into the Mass, saying, "The Latin language, which is truly the Catholic language, is unchangeable, is not vulgar, and has for many centuries been the guardian of the unity of the Western Church."
 A theological conservative, Spellman supported ecumenism on pragmatic grounds.

-In April 1963, Spellman brought the Reverend John Murray as a peritus (expert) to the Second Vatican Council.
+In April 1963, Spellman brought John Murray as a peritus (expert) to the Second Vatican Council.
 This was despite the well-known animosity of Cardinal Alfredo Ottaviani, the secretary of the Holy Office, toward Murray.
 The apostolic delegate to the U.S., Archbishop Egidio Vagnozzi, attempted to silence Murray, but Spellman and Murray's Jesuit superiors shielded him from most attempts at curial interference.
 Murray's work helped shape the council's declaration on religious freedom.
-According to McNamara, Spellman's support of Murray contributed to his significant influence on the drafting of Dignitatis humanae, the Council's Declaration on Religious Freedom.
+According to McNamara, Spellman's support of Murray contributed to his significant influence on the drafting of Dignitatis humanae, the council's Declaration on Religious Freedom.

 After Pope John XXIII's death, Spellman participated in the conclave of 1963 that resulted in the election of Pope Paul VI.
 Spellman later agreed to U.S. President Lyndon B. Johnson's requests to send priests to the Dominican Republic to defuse anti-American sentiment after the U.S. invasion.

 Spellman led his archdiocese through an extensive period of building Catholic infrastructure, particularly churches, schools, and hospitals.
 He consolidated all parish building programs into his own hands and thereby received better interest rates from bankers.
-Spellman convinced Pius XII of the need to internationalize the Vatican's Italy-centered investments after World War II; for his financial skill, he was sometimes called "Cardinal Moneybags."
+Spellman convinced Pius XII of the need to internationalize the Vatican's Italy-centered investments after World War II; for his financial skill, he was sometimes called "Cardinal Moneybags".